RichStone/richstone.github.io/README.md

 # richstone.github.io AKA datagoodie.com

-My personal blog at [datagoodie.com](http://datagoodie.com)
+datagoodie was a fun project.
+Some of the better posts are now moving to my new space for visual learners at [richstone.io](https://richstone.io).
+You can still checkout the original stuff at: richstone.github.io

-Carefully crafted on a German VPS, powered by jekyll and [minimalmistakes theme](https://github.com/mmistakes/minimal-mistakes/).
+Powered by jekyll and [minimalmistakes theme](https://github.com/mmistakes/minimal-mistakes/).